Property Search

 Budgeting for change

-As you navigate the complexities of increased business rates for your independent school and the potential loss of the 80% charitable rates relief, we understand that the financial pressures you face are more daunting than ever.
-Coupled with broader economic challenges and possible VAT charges on school fees, ensuring precise and proactive management of your business rates is crucial.
+As you navigate the complexities of increased business rates for your independent school and the loss of the 80% charitable rates relief in April 2025, we understand that the financial pressures you face are more daunting than ever.
+Coupled with broader economic challenges and imposition of VAT on school fees from January 2025, ensuring precise and proactive management of your business rates is crucial.

 Our schools’ specialists not only ensure your business rates are correct, but we also guide you with strategic advice and reliable support for more efficient business rates budgeting and risk management.